Unionindesign/COVID19_DataVis/README.md

 Hosted Jupyter Notebook: See file covid_analysis.ipynb in this repository.
 An interactive version is viewable in Google Colab here: https://colab.research.google.com/github/Unionindesign/COVID19_DataVis/blob/master/covid_analysis.ipynb

 Tableau Public Workbook: https://public.tableau.com/profile/stephen.marshall5738#!/vizhome/COVID-19InteractiveDataVisualizationandMapping/COVID19-MicrosoftBingTracker

-Additionally, to prove my abilities using SQL and PostgreSQL with Amazon Redshift, I've also included a SQL directory in this repository showing a query that powers one of my company FareHarbor's dashboards for the onboarding team.
-This query is not related to the COVID dataset, which was available as a downloadable CSV so no SQL was necessary, or rather it was more efficient to pull this directly into a Pandas Dataframe.